Crowd Funding and Crowd Generated Ideas

 Even if you just have an idea, there are things you can do to try and avoid it falling into the wrong hands.
 People don’t always need to know everything about your idea.
 A brief description doesn’t mean you have to include particular aspects, characters or functionality about your game or app, although disclosing such details will probably help attract more investment.
 Ultimately, it’s a delicate balancing act.
 However, when it comes to meeting investors or other third parties interested in developing your idea in person, a confidentiality agreement may then be appropriate.

 Got an idea that needs protecting?
-Don’t hesitate to get in touch with anyone in the commercial contracts team on 020 7234 0200, or e-mail firstname.lastname@example.org.
+Don’t hesitate to get in touch with anyone in the commercial contracts team, engineering lawyers and other specialist legal teams on 020 7234 0200, or e-mail email@example.com.